 It is free to download software and they charge you through the modules, themes, hosting, and domains that they provide you with.
 If you know how to code, you can bring down the costs considerably.
 If you don’t, it might get a little expensive for you.

 Their PrestaShop Ready option, though, has a monthly cost of $20, without the transaction fees.
 You’re not charged the transaction fee for a sum lesser than or equal to $3000/month but after this limit is reached, expect to be charged 1.5% for your sales, going forward.

-Foxycart, now known as Foxy.io, is an ecommerce solution launched in 2007.
-It was positioned to be an ecommerce solution that was great at one thing, instead of being just good at multiple things.
+Foxycart, now known as Foxy.io, is an eCommerce solution launched in 2007.
+It was positioned to be an eCommerce solution that was great at one thing, instead of being just good at multiple things.
 It wouldn’t be wrong to say that it was perhaps the first shopping cart that was designed to be developer-focused.

-At its core, Foxy is a shopping cart integration solution which you could install on any of your existing websites and you could modify it accordingly, with the help of some coding.
+At its core, Foxy is a shopping cart integration solution that you could install on any of your existing websites and you could modify it accordingly, with the help of some coding.
 As mentioned, since it’s a developer-focused solution, coding and web development knowledge is imperative for you to get the best out of it.

 Basic HTML knowledge for your cart and products, CSS/JS skills for optimizing them, etc.

 You get a wide variety of elaborate features and tools with this platform that you could use to launch your online store.
 Moreover, it’s very flexible and customizable, offering a seamless checkout process for your customers, and last but not least, it provides affordable and custom pricing.